Developing and implementing a competitive pricing strategy for your business is crucial to staying competitive in the long term.

 - Decoy pricing: Adding a less appealing option when comparing several items.
 The idea is to add a less valuable decoy than the higher-priced item.

-- Unlimited pricing: This could be all-you-can-eat or ski all season for one price.
+- Unlimited pricing: This could be an all-you-can-eat option or a season ski pass at a single price.

 - A la carte/drip pricing: The value airlines use this with a cheap entry ticket and add additional services for a fee.
-Customers underestimate how much the fees add, so your pricing impression is lower.
+Customers often underestimate the impact of fees, which can lower your pricing impression.

 - Pricing by unconventional time increments: A lower price is offered for nontraditional use periods.
 Early bird movie tickets or travel during off-hours

-- Payment over time pricing: Examples include car loans, party tents, etc.
+- Payment over time pricing: Examples include car loans, party tents, and other similar products.

-- Prepaid plans pricing: An example is a prepaid hotel or car rental that can’t be changed or canceled.
+- Prepaid plan pricing: For example, prepaid hotel or car rental bookings can’t be changed or canceled.

-- Capped or flat rate pricing: Moving companies use this as a single price to move your home.
+- Capped or flat-rate pricing: Moving companies use this to offer a single price for moving your home.

-- Future options pricing: Travel companies use this to lock in your price before purchasing.
+- Future options pricing: Travel companies use this to lock in prices before purchasing.

-- Volume pricing: Furniture retailers use a buy more and save offer.
+- Volume pricing: Furniture retailers often use a “buy more and save” offer.

-- Progressive pricing: The price goes up as time goes on same-day tickets or discounts for advance conference registration.
+- Progressive pricing: The price increases over time, for example, for same-day tickets or discounts for advance conference registration.

 - Auction pricing: Priceline and eBay are famous for this approach.